 16 Jul - 18 Jul 2020

 A world première by composer Anthony Bolton, to a libretto by Kit Hesketh-Harvey

-Exiled and living in London, former FSB officer Alexander Litvinenko learns that his former colleagues are using his face for target practice.
-Litvinenko had publicly accused his superiors of ordering the assassination of Putin opponent, Boris Berezovsky.
-A law is passed that allows Russian traitors to be killed anywhere in the world; a few months later – in November 2006 – Litvinenko is poisoned with radioactive polonium-210 and dies.
+Exiled and living in London, former FSB officer Alexander Litvinenko becomes Putin’s most ebullient and needling critic.
+He learns that his former colleagues are using his face for target practice; a law is passed that allows Russian traitors to be killed anywhere in the world.

 This real-life story is told through a series of flashbacks and flash-forwards covering events in Russia that lead Litvinenko to seek exile and his family’s life in Muswell Hill.
 Extensive use is made of historic film footage.